JackChen890311/Papers/Papers/Colorfulness Metric.md

 ---
 # Summary
 💡 Write a brief summary of this paper here
+This paper introduces a highly efficient, no-reference metric for quantifying the perceived colorfulness of natural images, achieving over 90% correlation with human visual assessments.
 # Methodology
 💡 Describe the methodology used in this paper
 ## Implementation